-3. Listen to Your Body.
+3. Listen to Your Body When You Run.
 “If you are experiencing pain above a five out of 10, I would recommend resting.
 You may be causing more harm than good,” says London.

 4. Go for Quality, Not Quantity.
 Running too much “can stress your body, causing extreme muscle soreness or stress fractures,” says London.
 “Running too much can also negatively affect your hormones, causing cortisol, a stress hormone, to rise.”

 5. Practice Proper Form.
-Runners should maintain a short, quick stride and keep their knees in line as their feet hit the ground.
+Runners should maintain a short, quick stride and keep their knees in line as their feet hit the ground when they run.
 “Focus on pushing up and off the ground behind you and engage your core,” says London.

-6. Warm Up & Cool Down.
+6. Warm up and Cool Down.
 “Runners should warm up by first engaging in a brisk walk or light jog for five to 10 minutes,” advises London.
 This should be followed “by a short, dynamic stretch routine and then runners should slowly ease into their run.”
 Afterward, London says, you should “walk or jog slowly for five to 10 minutes, then stretch the entire body.”